 For more fun related to the 'holiday season', read our article on Christmas in Gdańsk.

-While you might not be able to guarantee three feet of snow in the city, you can guarantee that the temperatures will fall far enough that skating rinks will be open until at least March.
-Unlike other European cities, Gdańsk doesn't have a public ice skating rink in winter, however, you’ll find an outdoor rink in Sopot next to the iconic pier!
-On top of that, there are two larger indoor rinks including one housed in a huge bubble just outside Gdansk’s Old Town.
-The other is inside the iconic (for us anyway) Hala Olivia.
+While you might not be able to guarantee three feet of snow in the city, you can guarantee that the temperatures will fall far enough that skating rinks will be open until at least the end of February.
+You'll find an ice skating rink just outside Gdańsk Old Town in front of the Forum Gdańsk shopping centre.
+While it's not the most picturesque backdrop for winter naffness, you’ll find an outdoor rink in Sopot next to the iconic pier!
+On top of that, inside the mighty Hala Olivia close to Gdańsk Przymorze SKM station.
 Those hanging out in Gdynia have a decent option on Aleja Piłsudskiego.

 Strap on the Skates